inspire-eu-validation/ats-invocable-sds/Interoperable-Spatial-Data-Services/extension-for-qos-declared-performance.md

-# extension for QoS declared performance
+# Extension for QoS declared performance

 **Purpose**: Declared Quality of Service level helps the users to rule out services tha do not fulfill their required QoS criteria.